hartwigmedical/hmftools/protect/README.md

      - For VICC and iClusion evidence is reported up to B level.
      - For all other sources evidence is reported for A level only.
  1. For every gene/event/treatment/direction combination only the highest level of evidence is reported:
+     - All separate responsive and resistant directions are grouped for this filtering step.
      - Off-label evidence is only reported in case the evidence level is higher than the highest on-label evidence.
  1. Clinical trials are only reported when they are on-label.
  1. There is some evidence that is never reported regardless of what event caused them or what their evidence level is.
 These are: